ethereum/trin/bin/e2hs-writer/README.md

 ## Mode: `single-generator`
-Generates a single E2HS file for a given period.
+Generates a single E2HS file for a given index.

 #### Data Sources
 - Pre-Merge: The program will use era1 files to source data.